2lag/three/readme.md

    - make it animated

  - make loading/parsing & running faster
-   - more async
+   - more async ?
-   - profile site reload & usage with firefox shits ( ff dev edition go crazy ( shill in the readme history is crazy but valid ) )
+   - profile site w ff dev ed

  - find / make better movement controller
    - unless its okay on mobile ( this should be tested alr )